StemTBioinf/UNIXWorkshop/index.md

 module load GCC/6.4.0-2.28  OpenMPI/2.1.2 SAMtools/1.7
 samtools sort -T $SNIC_TMP UnsortedTestFile.bam > SortedTestFile.bam
 ```

-Save this file as `sortbam.sh` in the same folder as where you have your bam file.
+Change the file to replace `username` with yout actual username and then save the file.
 Now try to queue it up using sbatch:

 ```
 sbatch sortbam.sh